On monotone circuits with local oracles and clique lower bounds: Circuits with restricted oracles: Proof of Theorem

 For the rest of the proof, let $D(\vec{x}, \vec{y})$ be a monotone CLO of size $s$ that computes $k$-clique over $A_{n,k}$, and $W_i = (V_i, U_i)$ for $i \leq e$ be its associated pairs, where $e \leq s$.
 As usual, we set $\mathcal{B} = \bigcup_i U_i \times V_i$.
 Recall the extra condition on the local oracle gates.\\

-\textbf{Assumption $A_d$:} If $J \subseteq [e]$ and $|J| > d$, then $\bigcap_{j \in J} U_j = \emptyset$.\\
+\textbf{Assumption $\mathcal{A}_d$:} If $J \subseteq [e]$ and $|J| > d$, then $\bigcap_{j \in J} U_j = \emptyset$.\\

-(In our lower bound argument, we can assume without loss of generality that different oracle variables $y_j$ appearing in the description of the circuit are associated to distinct subsets $U_j \subseteq U_{n,k}$.
-Indeed, using monotonicity as in Claim \ref{cl:hardF}, we can always consider a larger subset of $V_{n,k}$ if different oracle variables are associated to the same subset of $U_{n,k}$, without increasing the overall locality $\mu$.
-As we use boolean circuits instead of boolean formulas, oracle variables don't need to be repeated in the description of the circuit.)
+We can assume without loss of generality that different oracle variables appearing in the description of the circuit are associated to distinct subsets of $U_{n,k}$.
+Indeed, due to monotonicity (cf.~Claim \ref{cl:hardF}), we can always take a larger subset of $V_{n,k}$ if different oracle variables are associated to the same subset of $U_{n,k}$.
+A bit more precisely, if $y_i = y_i[U', V_i]$ and $y_j = y_j[U', V_j]$, we can redefine these local oracles to use the pair $(U', V_i \cup V_j)$.
+This does not increase the overall locality, and does not change the correctness of the computation.
+Note that this transformation produces oracle variables associated to the same pair of subsets, but since we use boolean circuits instead of boolean formulas, oracle variables don't need to be repeated in the description of the circuit.